whiteclarkegroup/liquibase-linter/docs/configure.md

 ### "lql-ignore" comments

 Sometimes you might have to do something less than perfect to get you out of a jam, and it might break some of your usual quality rules.
-In these cases, you can include the text "lql-ignore" anywhere in the changeSet's `<comment>` tag and it will be skipped by the linter:
+In these cases, you can include the text "lql-ignore" at the end of the changeSet's `<comment>` tag and it will be skipped by the linter:

 ```xml
 <changeSet id="201809061514dg" author="dgoss">